Governors

 Mrs Ellen Ransome – Associate Governor

-Ellen is our Governor for Special Educational Needs.
+Ellen is our Governor for Maths.

 Mrs Laura Hazelton – Clerk to the Governors